GoogleChrome/omnitone/README.md

 ### FOARenderer

-`FOARenderer` is for the first-order-ambisonic stream, which contains 4 channels.
+`FOARenderer` is for the first-order-ambisonic stream, which consists of 4 channels.

 ```js
 // Set up an audio element to feed the ambisonic source audio feed.